mustafamerttunali/mustafamerttunali.github.io/_pages/about.md

 Welcome, My name is Mert.

-I'm interested at computer vision, deep learning and neuroscience.
+I like solving problems and understanding how things work.
+I have been working in the field of computer vision for about 4 years.
+My vision is to develop innovative technologies with using AI in healthcare.I'm interested at analysing medical images using computer vision and deep learning techniques.

 I used to work on autonomous cars/robots, however, when I had cancer (lymphoma), I have started to interest at healthcare - medical imaging.
 My vision has changed after I defeated the cancer.
 My vision is to develop  innovative technologies with using AI in healthcare.

 I believe that AI in healthcare will increase the ability for healthcare professionals to better understand the day-to-day patterns and needs of the people they care for, and with that understanding they are able to provide better feedback, guidance and support for staying healthy.